Hickman Scholars Program

 Stipends are awarded at the sole discretion of the SOA and all decisions are final.
 Failure to meet eligibility requirements on a continuing basis may subject recipients to loss of stipend.

-An SOA Hickman Scholar program's doctoral stipend is awarded to a doctoral student just entering a doctoral program will be renewable up to four times, subject to successful progress on both the doctorate and actuarial credential, continuing satisfaction of any other SOA Hickman Scholar criteria set forth by the SOA, and the availability of adequate funding.
+An SOA Hickman Scholar program's doctoral stipend is awarded to a doctoral student just entering a doctoral program will be renewable up to two times, subject to successful progress on both the doctorate and actuarial credential, continuing satisfaction of any other SOA Hickman Scholar criteria set forth by the SOA, and the availability of adequate funding.

 - The recipient may request suspension of the stipend for personal reasons (e.g. leave of absence from doctoral studies for childbirth).